alex-arapov-pmp/dedcoin/README.md

   follow planned and in-progress work for upcoming releases.
 * [GitHub Discussion](https://github.com/dedcoin/dedcoin/discussions) is used
-  to discuss features, planned and unplanned, related to both the development of the dedcoin Core software, the underlying protocols and the DOGE asset.
+  to discuss features, planned and unplanned, related to both the development of the dedcoin Core software, the underlying protocols and the DEDC asset.
 * [dedcoindev subreddit](https://www.reddit.com/r/dedcoindev/)

 ### Version strategy